 What is payment authentication?

-How does payment authentication under SCA work?
+How does 3DS payment authentication work?

 - Something they own (possession): A device like a cell phone or computer.